bigOconstant/RustTetris/README.md

 ### Installing

-To build and run the project, cd into the src directory and type
+To build and run the project, cd into the root directory and type

 ```
 cargo run